Arjenovic/KangarooIMG/README.md

 --------------
 + **createAvatar()**

+Creates an element with ID value "Kangaroo" + firstName with your image, height and width of choice.

 | **Parameters** | **Type** | **Required** | **Description** |
 | -------------- | -------- | ------------ | --------------- |
 | *width*        | Int      | Yes          | Set width of image. |